Brexit deal almost in 'touching distance' as major EU deadline looms

 “It’s about the single market and freedom of movement – it’s about no less than the EU’s future.
 If we drop Ireland now, that casts a long shadow on the EU’s future.”

-London’s proposal for an all-UK customs arrangement must ensure that Britain follows EU rules on state aid and competition, labor rights and environmental standards.
+London’s proposal for an all-UK customs arrangement must ensure that Britain follows EU rules on state aid and competition, labour rights and environmental standards.

 Also in debate is the duration of the backstop.
 The EU does not want to allow London to terminate it unilaterally.
 London said the backstop would have to be temporary.